A — Anxiety: A Nervous System Perspective | The A–Z of Stress & Anxiety

 From a Parts of Self perspective, anxiety can reflect tension between different internal roles.
 A part pushing for performance or responsibility.
 A part carrying emotional or physical load.
 A protective part attempting to manage the gap between them.
 Anxiety is the friction generated at these interfaces.

 These frameworks are not explanations to memorise.
-They are ways of orienting to what is happening, without reducing it to a single cause or a personal failing.
+They are ways of orienting to what is happening without reducing it to a single cause or a personal failing.

 Orientation Rather Than Solutions